JSpeedie/G2ME-legacy/README.md

 G2ME -o 2017pr
 ```

 Stands for **o**utput-path.
-The `-o` flag is usually used in conjunction
+The `-o` flag can be used in conjunction
+with the `-p` flag to, for instance, filter out players in the system who
-with the `-p` flag.
-Takes an argument of a file path where a pr is to be
+are not eligible to be on the pr.
+Takes an argument of a file path where a
+pr is to be
 written.
 When the 2 flags are used together, `G2ME` outputs a sorted list of
 all the players listed in the file specified by `-p` into the file specified
 by `-o`.
 It can be used without the `-p` flag which will make it output a pr